-Journalism stakeholders should take the lead in establishing a public-benefit Information Trust Association initiative.
+Journalism stakeholders should take the lead in collaborating with other stakeholders to establish a public-benefit Information Trust Association.
 It will seed a market for digital information by helping individuals manage their private identity data, purchase information conveniently from a single account, and be rewarded for looking at sponsored information. □

-5 -- For an explanation of the "four-party model" see: http://wp.me/phs1Y-Z
+&lt;sup>4 -- For an explanation of the "four-party model" see: http://wp.me/phs1Y-Z

-6 -- "Four-party model" - Choice, control for consumers; opportunity for publishers?" -- pages 46-49).
+&lt;sup>5 -- "Four-party model" - Choice, control for consumers; opportunity for publishers?" -- pages 46-49).